Best light police (tactical) boots – reviews of TOP 7

 How to find what you’re looking for here

-In the table below you’ll see the Top 7 models and their overall ratings.
+In the table below you’ll see the Top 7 models and their overall ratings with emphasis of lightness to performance balance.
 If a pair that catches your eye, click the red button – this will take you to the section of the page where you can see a more detailed analysis and ratings in 10 quality categories as well as links to the original product.

 At any moment, you can skip back to the TOP table by clicking the green button – you’ll see it after each product.
 So, without ado, let’s introduce the “winners”.